What to serve with that holiday ham… a pinot noir or cabernet franc? Or perhaps a white?

 For example, generally speaking, you want to match intense flavors with intense wines; sweet foods with sweet wines; and use off-dry wines to tame heat (spice).
 The main goal is to complement, not overwhelm—to contrast and accentuate flavors.

-We consulted the experts to create this mini guide:
+We consulted the experts to create this mini-guide:

 Wine pairing made simple

-Juicy red meat (and lamb and pork chops) requires something with backbone—in other words, a substantive cabernet sauvignon red from California with nice tannins.
+Juicy red meat (and lamb and pork chops) requires something with a backbone—in other words, a substantive cabernet sauvignon red from California with nice tannins.
 Also ideal is a French Bordeaux or a Bordeaux blend.